Fendriz/Torgeir-Haugum-js-frameworks-ma-1-level-2/README.md

 ## SimpleSliderTH

-SimpleSliderTH is a simple and lightweight jQuery Slider plugin which enables you to costomize the look of the slider.
+SimpleSliderTH is a simple and lightweight jQuery Slider plugin which enables you to customize the look of the slider.
 You can Fast and easy change size,colors and arrowtypes for the slider.

 #### Feadtures:

 * 4 different arrowsets for sliding through images.
 ![arrow1](markdownImages/arrow1.png) ![arrow2](markdownImages/arrow2.png) ![arrow3](markdownImages/arrow3.png) ![arrow4](markdownImages/arrow4.png)
-* change between circled and squered highlight "dots"
+* change between circle/square highlight "dots"
 ![dot1](markdownImages/dot1.png) ![dot2](markdownImages/dot2.png)
-* Change colors and size of icons.
+* Change colors and size on the icons.
 * Change fade-inn delay for the images.

 #### Basic Usage: